DIYbiosphere/sphere/_projects/Metafluidics/Metafluidics.md

 ---

 ##About
-<p>Metafluidics was built to provide a home for digital design files and all of the other information necessary to reproduce or remix a microfluidic device.</p>
+Metafluidics was built to provide a home for digital design files and all of the other information necessary to reproduce or remix a microfluidic device.